History of in vitro fertilisation

-The history of in vitro fertilisation (IVF) goes back more than half a century.
+In vitro fertilisation (IVF) is a reproductive technique that goes back more than half a century.
 In 1959 the first birth in a nonhuman mammal resulting from IVF occurred, and in 1978 the world's first baby conceived by IVF was born.
 As medicine advanced, IVF was transformed from natural research to a stimulated clinical treatment.
 There have been many refinements in the IVF process, and today millions of births have occurred with the help of IVF all over the world.

 Steps prior to human IVF

 Prior to the development of IVF in humans, Walter Heape, a physician and professor at the University of Cambridge, was doing research on reproduction in animals.
-In November 1890, Heape reported the first successful embryo transfer in a mammal in the Proceedings of the Royal Society of London.
+In November 1890, Heape reported the first successful embryo transfer in a mammal (rabbit) in the Proceedings of the Royal Society of London.
+The litter had offspring with phenotypes of both the birth mother and donor mother rabbits.

 As early as 1934, Gregory Goodwin Pincus and Ernst Vincenz Enzmann tried to perform IVF in rabbits.
 Although the pregnancy was successful, it was later determined that the fertilisation occurred in vivo (in the body).

 Miriam Menkin was the first to extract an intact fertilised egg.
 In 1948, John Rock and Miriam Menkin retrieved over 800 oocytes, of which 138 were exposed to spermatozoa in vitro.
 They published their findings in the American Journal of Obstetrics and Gynecology.
 There was a transient biochemical pregnancy reported by Australian Foxton School researchers in 1953.

 In 1958, Anne McLaren and John Biggers published a landmark paper in the journal Nature, outlining how they had successfully grown mouse embryos in vitro and transferred them into female mice.
 This showed it was possible to mix a sperm and an egg outside a female reproductive system and create a healthy embryo.

 In 1959, Min Chueh Chang at the Worcester Foundation, proved fertilisation in vitro was capable of proceeding to a birth of a live rabbit.
 Chang's discovery was seminal, as it clearly demonstrated that oocytes fertilised in vitro were capable of developing if transferred into the uterus.